 To meet this challenge, yours must be an experience kids refuse to miss.
 Creating a mountaintop experience kids love requires intentionality.

-Evaluate your VBS.
 Ask questions such as: What aspects of last year’s VBS did the kids talk about most?
 Which aspects flopped?
 What do we wish we’d done differently?
 What would we do if money or staffing didn’t matter?
-What could we do each day to add an element of the unexpected and keep kids coming back?
+How could we add an element of the unexpected to each day and keep kids coming back?
 Is our VBS an experience something we’d be excited about attending ourselves?
 If not, why?

 For many kids and their families, VBS may be the only time during the year they’ll participate in your ministry.
 You have one opportunity to impress them and create an inviting experience that brings them back.